 My work has been in many prestigious national and regional shows and is in private and corporate collections around the country.

-Click here to see my recent solo show at Cerulean Arts Gallery.
+Click here to see my last solo show at Cerulean Arts Gallery.
 You can also see links to videos where I show and explain my work.

 Three of my sculptures have been acquired for the permanent collection of West Chester University.
 My sculpture “Vaccine: The Light at the End of the Tunnel,” is now in the collection of Kati Kariko, the Nobel Prize winning pioneer in MRNA research that led to the Covid vaccine.